ForestAdmin/agent-nodejs/docs/deployment/forest-cli-commands/init.md

 #### Endpoint selection

-If you're using `forest init`, it means your admin backend should already be running **locally**.
+If you're using `forest init`, it means your agent should already be running **locally**.
 If you used the default values used during installation, your endpoint should be _http://localhost:3310_&#x20;

 Since we need to know your project's local endpoint in order to create your development environment, we've left the same default values.
 You can just hit "Enter" to use those; otherwise simply fill the _host_ and _port_ to fit your situation.

 ```
 [?
-Enter your local admin backend host: (localhost) localhost
+Enter your local agent host: (localhost) localhost
 [?
-Enter your local admin backend port: (3310)
+Enter your local agent port: (3310)
 ```

 {% hint style="success" %}